+While the apples are baking, prepare the remaining ingredients.
 Toss the pecans with the melted butter and spices and bake until toasty.
 This is probably my favorite way to prepare pecans.
 They become nice and crunchy and not overly sweet while still retaining that "pecan-y" flavor.

 Now time to toss everything together.
-Crumbled feta, spiced pecans, apple chips, fresh apple, dried cranberries, red onion, roasted chicken and mesclun greens, oh my!
+Crumbled feta, spiced pecans, apple chips, fresh apple, dried cranberries, red onion, and mesclun greens, oh my!
 This fall harvest apple salad has a little bit of everything to bring you a plate that screams, "it's fall!" although, I may enjoy this year-round :).

 For more fall salad inspiration check out this honeycrisp apple pomegranate salad!